lvclark/lvclark.github.io/index.md

 ## Welcome

-I have set up this website for hosting training materials and documentation.
+This website is for hosting training materials and documentation.

 My personal website with publication list and other information can be found at <https://sites.google.com/site/lindsayvclarkgenetics/>.